Your Guide to Casual Employment Changes

 • Casuals must put their request in writing and requests can only be made once every six months.

-• Notify your team: Let your casual employees know about the new rules and their right to request casual conversion.
+• Notify your team: Let your casual employees know about the rules and their right to request casual conversion.

 • Provide your team with the Fair Work Casual Information Statement (you can download it here).
 You’ll need to give this to your casual employees when they start, after six months, and every year after that.
-Hot tip: Set some reminders—trust us, it’s easier that way!

 Our tips for employers (and a few things we can help with):

-• Update your casual employment contracts to reflect the new rules.
+• Update your casual employment contracts.

-• Assess how switching casual employees to permanent might affect your business—things like changes to entitlements and obligations.
+• Assess how switching casual employees to permanent might affect your business, things like changes to entitlements and obligations.

 Check out the Fair Work website for more details or reach out to our team of resourceful humans at hello@davypartners.com.au.
-We’re here to help you navigate these changes smoothly and keep your compliance in check!

 Kateena Mills